Patrigan/SlimierSlimes/doc/configuration.md

 Allows the spawning of the Vanilla Slime.
 This will also allow slimeballs and the original slimeblock to reappear.

 Defaults to false.
+### maintainChunkSpawning
+Maintains the spawning of new slimes within chunks.
+Otherwise slimes will have spawns everywhere, like normal mobs.

+Defaults to false.

 ## Slime Spawning Options
 ### totalSlimeSpawnWeight